 The costumes and jack-o-lanterns are all tucked away and it’s time to place the cornucopias on the table.
 We have moved from hungry little hands looking for candy into a month of gratitude and I could not be any happier!
 November 1st (yes, I know I’m a few days late and likely a dollar or two short) brings on my favorite time of the year ~ when we begin to think on those things in our lives for which we are truly and genuinely thankful.

 This post contains affiliate links.
 Please see my Disclosure policy for more information.

 That’s funny to say.
 Traditions.
 When you have moved as any times as we have, it’s rather hard to develop consistent familiar events for your brain to recall on a regular basis.
-We have had Thanksgiving in at least 12 different homes and celebrated our anniversary in at least just as many states.
+We have had Thanksgiving in at least 13 different homes and celebrated our anniversary in almost as many states.
 It’s hard to believe the boys love and appreciate the holidays as much as they do because of how much jostling they have done around them.

 However, when I sit down to think about the month of November and ponder what it tends to look like for our family, I do find a few things that stand out.

 Choosing to get married in November was crazy.
 Oh, we know!
 We lived in upstate New York at the time where Hell literally does freeze over and we were so terrified that there were would be six feet snow drift in front of the church preventing guests from entering.
 We also knew, however, that we didn’t want to wait until spring and getting married within months of our engagement (he proposed in June) was out of the question.

 But we were lucky and the weather was near perfect for the tundra region of the Northeast.
 Just about everybody showed ~ even from out of state ~ and the day was spectacular.
 There may have even been a few flurries that fell, but I paid no mind.